The making of Girl From Nowhere

 The Cederberg area is famous for its starry skies.
 In the outdoor dancing scene, a real shooting-star can be seen in the background.
 Daytime temperatures were sometimes well into the 40's (celsius), adding to the challenges.

+Our location on Petersfield farm.
+Citrusdal is very close, but hidden by the hill.
+This photo was taken in August 2013.
 We started filming in January, after a fire had swept through the area, burning much of the green vegetation.

 The first day we spent checking the light and scouting for where to shoot.

 Bruce is a professional stills photographer.